skepticatgit/azureshell/dockernextcloud/README.md

 1. The solution is scalable as it is based on 7 independent containers
 1. Highly portable
 1. Components are updated independantly
-1. SSL is enabled and renewed automatically via free Letsencrypt certificates
+1. SSL/TLS encryption is enabled and renewed automatically via free Letsencrypt certificates

 ## Pre-requisites